nskybytskyi/nskybytskyi.github.io/education.md

       <small>Decided not to go to the national olympiad.</small>

-    - jury member (coordinator) at the [European Girls' Mathematical Olympiad](https://www.egmo.org/people/person1523/).
+    - I was a jury member (coordinator) at the [European Girls' Mathematical Olympiad](https://www.egmo.org/people/person1523/).

-    - wrote an [article](https://www.awesomemath.org/wp-pdf-files/math-reflections/mr-2019-06/mr_6_2019_ptolemys_sine_lemma.pdf) on olympiad geometry with Fedir Yudin, which was consequently published in [Mathematical Reflections](https://www.awesomemath.org/mathematical-reflections/archives/#toggle-id-4).
+    - Fedir Yudin and I wrote an [article](https://www.awesomemath.org/wp-pdf-files/math-reflections/mr-2019-06/mr_6_2019_ptolemys_sine_lemma.pdf) on olympiad geometry, published in [Mathematical Reflections](https://www.awesomemath.org/mathematical-reflections/archives/#toggle-id-4).

 - 2020 (senior):

     - second place at university olympiad;

       <small>The youngsters tend to prepare more, whereas the veterans aim to solve interesting and tricky problems rather than to earn more points.
-I realised that I am already too old for the olympiads, and decided not to go to the national olympiad, which was anyway cancelled because of the Covid19 later on.</small>
+I realized that I am too old for the olympiads, and decided not to go to the national olympiad.
+It was later cancelled because of the Covid19 anyway.</small>

-    - a deputy leader of the Computer Science department team at the IMC.
+    - I was a deputy leader of the Computer Science department team at the IMC.

 # Yandex School of Data Analysis

 Remember that YSDA is a very challenging place to enter and to study?
-Well, when you study there online it becomes twice as difficult.
-Only ten people out of about a thousand applications are admitted into it, and less than half of the admitted completes the school.
+Well, if you study there online, it becomes twice as difficult.
+The admission rate for online study is about 5%, and even among those admitted less than a half eventually complete the school.

 ### Coursework